m4ttsch/omscs-notes-notes/operating-systems/synchronization-constructs.md

 Hardware using the **write-update** (WU) strategy will ensure that all cache entries of `X` are updated once one CPU updates its copy of `X`.
 Subsequent accesses of `X` by any of the CPUs will continue to be served by the cache.

 With write-invalidate, we pose lower bandwidth requirements on the shared interconnect in the system.
-This is because we don’t have to send the value of `X`, but rather just its address so it can be invalidated amongst the other caches.
-Once a cache invalidation occurs, subsequent changes to `X` won’t require subsequent invalidations: a cache either has an entry for `X` or it doesn’t.
+This is because we don't have to send the value of `X`, but rather just its address so it can be invalidated amongst the other caches.
+Once a cache invalidation occurs, subsequent changes to `X` won't require subsequent invalidations: a cache either has an entry for `X` or it doesn't.

-If `X` isn’t needed on any of the other CPUs anytime soon, its possible to amortize the cost of the coherence traffic over multiple changes. `X` can change multiple times on one CPU before its value is needed on another CPU.
+If `X` isn't needed on any of the other CPUs anytime soon, its possible to amortize the cost of the coherence traffic over multiple changes. `X` can change multiple times on one CPU before its value is needed on another CPU.

 For write-update architectures, the benefit is that the `X` will be available immediately on the other CPUs that need to access it.
 We will not have to pay the cost of a main memory access.
 Programs that will need to access the new value of`X` immediately on another CPU will benefit from this design.

 The use of write-update or write-invalidate is determined by the hardware supporting your platform.
 You as the software developer have no say in which strategy is used.

 ## Cache Coherence and Atomics
-Let’s consider a scenario in which we have two CPUs.
+Let's consider a scenario in which we have two CPUs.
 Each CPU needs to perform an atomic operation concerning `X`, and both CPUs have a reference to `X` present in their caches.

 When an atomic instruction is performed against the a cached value of `X` on one CPU, it is really challenging to know whether or not an atomic instruction will be attempted on the cached value of `X` on another CPU.
 We obviously cannot have incoherent cache references between CPUs: this will affect the correctness of our applications.